-South Indian Chicken Biryani Recipe, a delicious biryani that’s different from the other biryanis like Hyderabadi Chicken Dum Biryani.
+South Indian Chicken Biryani Recipe with step by step photos and video instructions is a delicious biryani that originates from the South Indian region.
+It is different from the other biryanis like Hyderabadi Chicken Dum Biryani.

 If you have been following my blog, you will notice that I have a host of biryani recipes on it.
-Whether it is the Indian Chicken Biryani, Hyderabadi Chicken Biryani or the Hyderabadi Chicken Dum Biryani, there is always a unique touch to each.
+Whether it is the Indian Chicken Biryani or the Hyderabadi Chicken Biryani, there is always a unique touch to each.

 The South Indian Chicken Biryani recipe is no different.
 It is so similar to the other biryani recipes, and yet so different in its own unique way.

 It is nothing but another variety of biryani that originates from the South Indian region.
 South India is a broad region with varied tastes throughout.
 You will find a lot of biryani recipes that seem so delicious in their own unique way.
 But this is an amalgamation of it all.